Timeline - Boston Marathon bombing suspect captured

 * About 7 p.m.

-Gunfire erupts in Watertown and police converge on a house where the suspect is believed to be hiding, about half a mile from the scene of the shootout.
-Police had been tipped off by a resident who believed someone was hiding in a boat covered in plastic wrap in the house's back yard.
+Gunfire erupts in Watertown and police converge on a house where the suspect is believed to be hiding.

-After the exchange of gunfire, authorities try to coax the suspect out of the boat.
-They track the suspect's movements inside the boat using an infrared camera on a helicopter.
-An FBI hostage response team tries to convince the suspect to surrender but the suspect is non-communicative.
-A robot is sent in to remove the plastic wrap.

 * About 8:45 p.m.

-Boston police say they captured the suspect alive and he is in custody.
+Boston police say they have captured the suspect alive and taken him into custody.

-President Barack Obama praises Boston law enforcement officers, says he has instructed the FBI, the Department of Homeland Security and the U.S. intelligence community to help with the investigation.

-Compiled based on Reuters reporting, official statements from law enforcement and media reports.
+Compiled based on media reports, official statements from law enforcement and Reuters reporting.
 All times Eastern Daylight Time.

-(Reporting by Sarah N. Lynch, Alina Selyukh and Patrick Temple-West in Washington, Tim McLaughlin, Svea Herbst Bayliss, Stephanie Simon and Aaron Pressman in Boston, Jonathan Allen in New York; Editing by Doina Chiacu and Vicki Allen)
+(Reporting by Sarah N. Lynch, Alina Selyukh and Patrick Temple-West in Washington, Tim McLaughlin, Svea Herbst Bayliss and Stephanie Simon in Boston; Editing by Alistair Bell and Peter Cooney)